Last updated on November 25th, 2023.

-Let’s talk about your brain; your three brains to be exact.
-Growing up in your early years of schooling you have no doubt been taught that there is one big eight pound brain to rule it all.
-Maybe as you got into an intro to psych class or through an art class you heard there might be a left side of the brain and a right side of the brain.
-Perhaps in science class in early high school when discussing smells and memories you heard of something like the Limbic System.
-What we are going to talk about below are the ‘core’ three brains that make up the major physiological functions of your mind and how they are integrated to interpret experiences and protect you from threats, stressors and generally catalog what experiences are good and bad for your well being and overall survival.
+Let’s talk about your brain.
+Your three brains, to be exact.
+Growing up in your early years of schooling, you have undoubtedly been taught that there is one big eight-pound brain to rule it all.
+Maybe as you got into an intro to psych class or through an art class, you heard there might be a left side of the brain and a right side.
+Perhaps in science class in early high school, you heard of something like the Limbic System when discussing smells and memories.
+What we are going to talk about below are the ‘core’ three brains that make up the major physiological functions of your mind and how they are integrated to interpret experiences and protect you from threats and stressors and generally catalog what experiences are good and bad for your well being and overall survival.

-Much of the information laid out here comes from the books reviewed in this site, especially those within the neuroscience menu.
-The majority of the focus of what you’ll read below will be focused on the intentional restructuring of your brain in order to influence your life for the better.
+Much of the information here comes from the books reviewed on this site, especially those within the neuroscience menu.
+Most of what you’ll read below will be focused on intentionally restructuring your brain to influence your life for the better.

-We suggest going into this article with a question to frame your mindset: How do you maneuver yourself away from being a victim of circumstance and pre conditioned behavior to a creator of your own happiness and success?
+We suggest going into this article with a question to frame your mindset: How do you maneuver yourself away from being a victim of circumstance and pre-conditioned behavior to a creator of your happiness and success?

 The Three Brains

-There are three brains that serve as the core infrastructure for what you think, feel and believe.
-Some of the functions within these three brains are within your immediate control and some of the functions occur without you thinking, feeling or knowing about them.
-The psychological sequence for what we’ll discuss more technically as we dive further in is:
+The three brains serve as the core infrastructure for what you think, feel, and believe.
+Some of the functions within these three brains are under your immediate control, and some occur without you thinking, feeling, or knowing about them.

 Enough context.
 Here we go.
 The technical names for each of these brains are: